Sitemap for Roman Khodosh DDS PC in East Orange, NJ

 Covid 19 Safety Protocol

 WE ARE NOW OPEN FOR ALL GENERAL, IMPLANT and COSMETIC DENTISTRY procedures as well as Emergency Dentistry!
 With updated Safety Protocol.

-Weekdays 10-6, every other Saturday 8-2, and Every other Thursday during July and August.
+Weekdays 10-6, every other Saturday 8-2, and closed Thursdays and Sundays.

 On top of our usual strict sterilization policy, we went above and beyond CDC and ADA recommendations to ensure a top notch SAFE and CLEAN office for you, our clients and my team.